hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > That talent few professors now display,
 >
-> They've not from Euclid, or Archimedes,
+> They've not from Euclid[^250], or Archimedes[^251],
 >
 > Drawn their resources to instruct and please;

->
+[^250]: Euclid, a celebrated mathematician of antiquity.

+[^251]: Archimedes, a most famous geometrician of Syracuse, who died 208 years before the birth of Christ.

 > But from each other, taking it for granted,
 >
 > They're quite as good and regular as wanted;